“Our daily life, economic vitality, and national security depend on a stable, safe, and resilient cyberspace.” —Department of Homeland Security

 The topics covered in these lessons include passwords, downloads, mobile devices, phishing attempts, and public computers; all highly relevant subjects for all internet users today.
 Students will complete an initial self assessment to get them thinking about their current habits and answer quiz questions along the way to help them understand the real-world implications of the information provided.
 These lessons all work together to give teens a basic overview of cybersecurity that they can use in their everyday lives.

-With Ving, you can even add some of your own content to the lessons to make them better suited to your students and their experiences.
+With Ving, you can even add some of your own custom files, videos, audio, etc to the lessons to make them better suited to your students and their experiences.
 This is a great way to introduce students to the concepts of cybersecurity and then build off of that based on their understandings and concerns.